Grímur Kamban: Settlement of the Faroe Islands

 It is said that he settled down in Funningur on Eysturoy.
 The name funningur means finding.
-Excavations have shown Viking era houses in this area, as well as all over the Faroes.
+Excavations have shown Viking Age houses in this area, as well as all over the Faroes.

 Name

 Grímr is an Old Norse name.

 The name Kamban indicates Celtic origins.
 Thus he could have been a man from Ireland, Western Isles or Isle of Man, where the Vikings already had settlements.
 Another theory says, he could have been an early Christianized Norwegian under the influence of Irish monks there.

 If Gaelic, the first part of Kamban would originate in the Old Gaelic camb "crooked".
-The name Kamban is therefore most likely be derived from cambán "crooked one" (c.f.
-Modern Irish camán, Scots Gaelic caman and Manx camane).
-The root camb is also found in the Gaelic names Campbell (originally caimbeul) "crooked-mouth" and Cameron (camshròn) "crooked nose", as well as the sports term cambóg, which in Gaelic refers to the type of stick used in games like camogie/hurling, hockey and golf.
+The name Kamban is therefore most likely be derived from cambán "crooked one" (cf. Modern Irish camán, Scots Gaelic caman and Manx camane).
+The root camb is also found in the Gaelic names Campbell (originally caimbeul) "crooked-mouth" and Cameron (camshròn) "crooked nose", as well as the sports term cambóg, which in Gaelic refers to the type of stick used in games like hurling, hockey and golf.